 As you’ll have gathered from my this post, we see community management on Instagram as a huge opportunity, but you need consider all of these points to maximise conversation and grow your community on Instagram.

 Thanks for reading to the end!
-If you need more advice or practical support on how to build a thriving social media community, please read our social media management page.
-If we can help, please get in touch.
+If you need more advice or practical support on how to build a thriving social media community, please read our community management page.
+If we can help further, please feel free to contact us.